 Dr. Long appointed Dr. Sheila Sullivan to serve as the new chairperson in 2006-07.
 New committee members included Monte Cox, Mark Davis, Allen Henderson, Donny Lee, Kristin Prince and Forrest Smith.

-Since its inception, the UAC has represented a wide variety of University stakeholders and departments, as reflected here.
+Since its inception, the UAC has represented a wide variety of University stakeholders and departments, as reflected by it's past members.

 For a list of members as of the current academic year, please see The Committee drop-down above.